Game Environments Internet Utilisation Study (GENIUS)

 However, there remains the challenge of efficiently engineering ISP networks to support online, interactive computer games.
 In an ideal world with excess funding an ISP could simply over-provision their entire network.
 But the real world demands that new online game players must be supported on existing links - shared with everyone else's web surfing, file sharing, and email traffic.
 Network engineering is a balancing act.
 A proactive ISP tries to maintain packet latency, loss, and throughput expectations of its customers by adapting their internal resources to the offered load.

-As part of this project we will develop and release tools to assist in data gathering and analysis, and publish interim results and papers on our website.
+As part of this project we develop and release tools to assist in data gathering and analysis, and publish interim results and papers on our website.
 The links above will take you to additional information.

 Program Leader